alysson-souza/all-mangas-reader-2/README.md

 Go to Menu > Extensions and click on **Load unpacked extension**.
 Select the `dist` folder of your local repository.
 That's done !

 ## Contribute
-Before contributing to the project, please read [Contribution guide](CONTRIBUTING.md) To contribute, fork the project and work on opened issues.
+Before contributing to the project, please read [Contribution guide](CONTRIBUTING.md).

+To contribute, fork the project and work on opened issues.
 Once fixed, submit a pull request which owners will merge as soon as possible

-You can submit issues through GitLab issues tool.
-Please do not post issues related to mirrors implementation on this repository, do it on the [dedicated repository](https://gitlab.com/all-mangas-reader/all-mangas-reader-2-mirrors/issues)
+You can submit issues through GitLab issues tool. **Please do not post issues related to mirrors implementation on this repository, do it on the [dedicated repository](https://gitlab.com/all-mangas-reader/all-mangas-reader-2-mirrors/issues)**.

 Please submit a test case to reproduce your issue.

-If you are not a developer, you can contribute as a translator too, to do so, clone the repository locally and work on the messages.json file in your language as explained in [this doc](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/i18n/Locale-Specific_Message_reference)
+If you are not a developer, you can contribute as a translator too, to do so, clone the repository locally and work on the **messages.json** file in your language as explained in [this doc](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/i18n/Locale-Specific_Message_reference).

-You can also work on the [wiki](https://gitlab.com/all-mangas-reader/all-mangas-reader-2/wikis/) to help us explain to everyone how All Mangas Reader works
+You can also work on the [wiki](https://gitlab.com/all-mangas-reader/all-mangas-reader-2/wikis/) to help us explain to everyone how All Mangas Reader works.

 ## Dependencies